 Do you have any pets?
 How many?
 We all love our pets, but we also know how messy they can be at times.
 Pets shed their hair and have oils on their skin that can get into your carpeting.
 They don’t know anything about using a napkin when eating or wiping their feet of mud when coming into the house.
 When you have a lot of pets, you will need to clean pet stains from your carpets more often.

 How often do you vacuum?
 Vacuuming twice a week is what most manufacturers suggest.
 Just remember that the better care you give your carpet between professional cleanings, the less often you’ll need to get your carpets cleaned.
 It’s also important to consider the quality of the vacuum you’re using.
-If it’s a cheap vacuum then it won’t be as effective as a higher-end vacuum.
+The Shark APEX upright vacuum is one of the best shark vacuums I found.
+Generally, Shark vacuums are well regarded and highly recommended, but you can choose any brand that you prefer.
+If you are after a Shark, you can look here to see if there are any savings to be had at Target.
+Just remember though, if it’s a cheap vacuum then it won’t be as effective as a higher-end vacuum.
 You can check best carpet vacuums here if you’re wanting a better vacuum.

 Do you or your family suffer from allergies?
 A clean carpet can drastically reduce the allergens in the air, leaving it fresh smelling and making it easier to breathe.
 Depending on where you live, you may need to get your carpets cleaned 2-3 times year.